JohnLCaron/rlauxe/README.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/clcaFuzzByMargin/clcaStddevVsSamplesModeledLogLog.html" rel="clcaFuzzByMarginStddevLogLog">![clcaStddevVsSamplesModeledLogLog](docs/plots2/samplesNeeded/clcaFuzzByMargin/clcaStddevVsSamplesModeledLogLog.png)</a>

 These results are generated by our single round (no estimation phase) CLCA algorithm with maxRisk = .9, and would be different with other choices of algorithm parameters.
+(A least squares plot would be more accurate but we dont actually use this approximate fit in our algorithms.)
+The salient point is that the variance is approximately linear with sample size, and so become more of a problem when margins are smaller.

 ### Comparison of CLCA, Polling, and OneAudit